 People who use nasal sprays and gels that contain zinc may have side effects, such as losing their sense of smell.

-Recommendations for zinc, as well as other nutrients, are provided in the Dietary Reference Intakes (DRIs) developed by the Food and Nutrition Board at the Institute of Medicine.
+Dosages for zinc, as well as other nutrients, are provided in the Dietary Reference Intakes (DRIs) developed by the Food and Nutrition Board at the National Academies of Sciences, Engineering, and Medicine.
 DRI is a term for a set of reference intakes that are used to plan and assess the nutrient intakes of healthy people.
-These values, which vary by age and gender, include:
+These values, which vary by age and sex, include:

 - 7 to 12 months: 3 mg/day